scality/Zenko/docs/docsource/operation/Metadata_Search/index.rst

 ===============

 Production systems usually mark generated files with metadata tags.
-Scality’s object storage model also inscribes metadata to objects to create a searchable, manageable namespace for stored files. |product|’s metadata search enables you to use these tags to perform powerful metadata searches on objects stored through |product|.
+Scality’s object storage model also assigns metadata to objects to create a searchable, manageable namespace for stored files. |product|’s metadata search enables you to use these tags to perform powerful metadata searches on objects stored through |product|.